ishar06/TicTacToe/README.md

 # ♾️ Infinite Tic Tac Toe

-Infinite Tic Tac Toe is a Python-based game that takes the classic Tic Tac Toe to the next level by allowing **n × n** sized boards — making the game more challenging, customizable, and fun!
-This project showcases Python OOP principles, dynamic gameplay, and interactive programming.
+Infinite Tic Tac Toe takes the classic Tic Tac Toe game to the next level by offering an infinite number of rounds, real-time score updates, and dynamic round transitions.
+With an intuitive user interface and seamless user experience, this game enhances the traditional gameplay with a focus on fun, challenge, and engaging interactions.
+The project is designed to provide an enjoyable and visually appealing experience for players.

 ---